SamEdwardes/samedwardes.com/blog/2022-02-15-data-science-setup-mac.md

 #### venv vs. pyenv

-When I first started using these tools I would often get mixed up.
-What is venv doing?
-What is pyenv doing?
+When I first started using these tools I would often get them mixed up.
+What is *venv* doing?
+What is *pyenv* doing?
 Do I need both?

 - `pyenv` controls your python version (e.g. 3.10 vs. 3.9).
 - `venv` isolates your project dependencies (the things you pip install).

 ### poetry

-poetry is a tool for python dependency management and packing.
+poetry is a tool for python dependency management and packaging.
 From their website [https://python-poetry.org/](https://python-poetry.org/):

 > *Python packaging and dependency management made easy*